Megawatt Charging System: Specific implementations

+The Megawatt Charging System (MCS) from Stäubli is built in accordance with CharIN task force specifications and focuses on exceptional robustness and user‑friendly handling.

 Lilium GmbH announced in October 2021 that forthcoming VTOL Lilium Jets would be fitted with MCS for charging.
 Charging stations with MCS connectors will be delivered by ABB in 2024.
 ABB charging stations have been operated at interoperability testing events.

 Three truck charging stations using a pre-standardized version of MCS will be built and operated in the Swedish project E-Charge.
 The chargers will be installed on three different locations in southern Sweden and will be used by four authentic logistics flows during a year's time starting in Q1 2024.
 The electric trucks will be provided by Scania and Volvo while the chargers will be provided by ABB.

 The German national project „Hochleistungsladen im Lkw-Fernverkehr“, commonly referred to as the HoLa project (from German Hochleistungs-Ladepark, literally high capacity charging park for the charging sites), will build four new truck charging stations along the Autobahn A2 from Berlin, Germany to Duisburg, Germany.
-Each station will be equipped initially with two 600 kW stations starting in June 2022, and will be upgraded to 1 Megawatt using MCS in fall 2023.
+Each station will be equipped initially with two 600 kW stations starting in June 2022, and will be upgraded to 1 megawatt using MCS in fall 2023.
 The chargers will be built by Heliox.

-The German Association of the Automotive Industry (VDA) published the "Masterplan Ladeinfrastruktur 2.0" in February 2022 in which they proposed to extend the Deutschlandnetz state-funded charging network into a "Deutschlandnetz für Lkw" (national fast-charging network for trucks).
-Whereas the current plan requires 200 kW per charging point using CCS, the next phase will require 700 kW per charging point using MCS.
+In May 2026, Germany's Federal Ministry of Transport (BMV) announced the launch of a USD 1.16 billion program to expand electric truck charging infrastructure, including support for MCS technology for high-power charging of heavy-duty vehicles.

 In January 2023 an early Tesla Semi was spotted with version 2 of the MCS charging port.